-Johan Sverdrup is the most important field, contributing approximately 35% of the company's 2P reserves.
+Johan Sverdrup is the most important field, contributing approximately 33 percent of the company's 2P reserves.

-Total net production to Aker BP averaged 397 mboepd (total ~145 mmboe) in 2021.
-This is slightly below the forecast from 2021.
-Adjusted for the agreement with Lundin, net production was ~308 mboepd (total ~112 mmboe).
+Total net production to Aker BP averaged ~456 mboepd (total ~166 mmboe) in 2023.
+This is well in line with the forecast from 2022.

-Note that the production numbers are approximate, based on actual production for the first 10 months and a prognosis for the last two months of 2022.
+Note that the production numbers are approximate, based on actual production for the first 10 months and a prognosis for the last two months of 2023.
 Actual final numbers may differ slightly.